Home

 C. Health care in Ontario is pretty good, you can check out the Ontario Health Insurance website (OHIP) - they have some questions and answers that you may find useful.

-F. There is crime in Canada, as there is anywhere, but it seems to me that it is a pretty safe place to live.
-I can only tell you my experience - I live in the country and can leave my door unlocked, whereas my mother in England panics if her doors aren't locked and bolted all the time - that could be because she is elderly, but her house has been broken in to, and so has my brother's house, my brother-in-law's, my sister-in-law's ......
+F. There is crime in Canada, as there is everywhere, but it seems to me that it is a pretty safe place to live.
+I can only tell you my experience - I live in the country and can leave my door unlocked, whereas my mother in England panics if her doors aren't locked and bolted all the time - that could be because she is elderly, but her house has been broken in to, and so has my brother's house, my brother-in-law's, my sister-in-law's ...
 I don't actually know anyone here who has been burgled!

 G. There are lots of things going on here - for example, St Thomas has two skating rinks, a hospital, an Airport, around 10 Elementary Schools and 4 High Schools.
 There are publicly funded Baseball diamonds here, a great summer Soccer program for kids and adults, Figure Skating Clubs - and we are only 15 minutes from the great beaches at Port Stanley.
 Nearby London also has an Orchestra and live Theatre (see my London page).